 According to the data gathered for this study, consistent support from the FATF and competent national authorities is required for AML/CFT innovation.
 Rather than technology-neutral techniques, a few experts advocated for technology-active supervisors — supervisors ready to collaborate with technology developers.
 Despite their promise, respondents think that a lack of express support from responsible authorities and the FATF has reduced interest, investment, and trust in emerging technologies.

 Adapting processes to new and sometimes unproven systems or technological solutions is the most common operational problem.
-The expense of new technologies, actors' capacity to comprehend and educate employees to apply them, and the replacement of legacy systems with new tools were among the main concerns mentioned by respondents who participated in the review.
+The expense of new technologies, actors' capacity to comprehend and educate employees to apply them and the replacement of legacy systems with new tools were among the main concerns mentioned by respondents who participated in the review.

 Recommended Steps to Advance the Use of Technology in AML/CFT

 The responsible use of new technologies, such as digital identity and cutting-edge transaction monitoring and control solutions (including cohesive data analysis), can help the public and private sectors enforce the FATF Standards effectively and risk-based while also promoting financial inclusion.
-The following principles build on the San Jose Principle, which was adopted by the FATF in 2017 and encourages good and responsible innovation.
+The following principles build on the San Jose Principle, which was adopted by the FATF in 2017 and encouraged good and responsible innovation.
 New AML/CFT technologies must be designed and deployed in a way that considers both dangers and possibilities while also ensuring that their usage is compliant with international data protection, privacy, and cybersecurity requirements.

 1. To improve AML/CFT effectiveness, both the government and the business sector should work together to create an enabling environment for responsible innovation: